arismelachroinos/lscript/README.txt

-Welcome to the LAZY script
+Welcome to the LAZY script   VERSION 0.1

 For feature-recomendation , contact me on facebook https://www.facebook.com/arismelachroinos